Latent-Augmented Discrete Diffusion Models: Neural network architectures

 \section{Neural network architectures}

-\paragraph{DiT (single–modality).} We use the Diffusion Transformer (DiT) blocks of \citet{peebles2023scalablediffusionmodelstransformers} with bidirectional self-attention and timestep embeddings added to token features.
-This backbone is used (i) as the MDLM denoiser and (ii) as the latent denoiser in SEQ-LDDM.
+\paragraph{DiT (single modality).} We use the Diffusion Transformer (DiT) blocks of \citet{peebles2023scalablediffusionmodelstransformers} with bidirectional self-attention, RoPE \citep{su2023roformerenhancedtransformerrotary} for positional encoding and sinusoidal embeddings for timestep conditioning through AdaLN-Zero.
+This backbone is used as the MDLM denoiser, and (in the sequential strategy) as the latent denoiser when we generate the latent channel independently before denoising the token channel.

-\paragraph{MM-DiT (multi–modal, joint).} To evolve data and latent channels jointly, we adopt the multi-modal DiT of \citet{esser2024scalingrectifiedflowtransformers}.
-The input sequence is the concatenation of $S$ data tokens and $S'$ latent tokens.
-A single self-attention layer attends across the full $(S+S')$ sequence, while feed-forward blocks (MLPs), input embeddings, layer norms, and timestep conditioning are \emph{modality-specific}.
-Outputs are given by two heads, yielding both $\xpred$ (token distribution) and $\ypred$ (latent $y_0$ prediction).
-We use MM-DiT both for the encoder $\enc$ and for the joint denoiser in FUJI-LDDM; in SEQ-LDDM, the data denoiser is MM-DiT conditioned on $Y_0$, while the latent denoiser is the single–modality DiT above.
+\paragraph{MM-DiT (multi modality).} To evolve data and latent channels jointly, we adopt the multi-modal DiT (MM-DiT) of \citet{esser2024scalingrectifiedflowtransformers}.
+The input is formed by concatenating the $S$ data positions and the $M$ latent positions into a single sequence of length $(S+M)$, and we apply full self-attention on this concatenated sequence.
+Following the MM-DiT design (and mirroring the official implementation), transformer blocks are \emph{modality-specific}: each modality has its own MLP blocks and its own attention heads (and associated projections), while attention is nonetheless computed over the full concatenated sequence so that tokens and latents can interact at every layer.
+Input embeddings, layer norms, and timestep conditioning are also modality-specific.
+Outputs are produced by two modality-specific heads: a token head yielding $\xpred$ for the data channel, and a latent head yielding the appropriate latent predictor for the latent channel (specified below).

-\paragraph{Encoder $\enc$.} When trained from scratch, $\muenc$ the mean of the encoder is given by an MM-DiT that receives the $S$ input tokens together with $S'$ learnable latent embeddings of the hidden dimension size, and returns $S'$ latent vectors in $\rset^{d'}$ as the last $S'$ tokens embeddings; the latent $y_0 \in \rset^{S'd'}$ is the concatenation of these vectors.

-\paragraph{Off-the-shelf encoder.} For some LM1B runs, we replace $\muenc$ with the frozen pretrained Qwen3-Embedding 0.6B model \citep{qwen3technicalreport}.
-For our latents, we select the last layer embedding, yielding $S' = S$ and we clip and normalize each embedding from $1024$ dimensions to the recommended minimum of $d' = 32$, yielding a total latent space of dimension $d = 4096$.
-This choice eases our computational burden, but is not necessarily optimal for our objective; these sentence models produce semantic vector representation that enable information retrieval with cosine similarity, whereas we are trying to encode joint structure information in our latent vectors for a data denoising task.
+\paragraph{Output heads and latent type} We use different latent heads depending on whether the latent channel is continuous (Co-LADD) or discrete (Di-LADD), while the token head is shared across all variants.

+For the token channel, the MM-DiT (or DiT in MDLM) outputs $\xpred(\cdot,t)\in\simplex_K^S$, interpreted as per-position categorical predictions on the token alphabet with the mask coordinate set to $0$ at each position (SUBS-parameterization \citep{sahoo2024simpleeffectivemaskeddiffusion}), as in \Cref{sec:mdlm}.

+For Co-LADD, the latent channel is a continuous sequence $Y\in(\rset^{d_\ell})^M$.
+The latent head outputs $\ypred(\cdot,t)\in(\rset^{d_\ell})^M$, interpreted as a $y_0$-prediction target used to parameterize the Gaussian reverse kernel (cf.\ \Cref{sec:ddpm} and \Cref{sec:ladds_objectives}).